irony/pureact/README.md

 This is very small implementation of the idea of React+Redux with a very light weight approach.
 The result is a small lib (~150 lines of code, 6kb incl dependencies gzipped) and superfast (based on snabbdom) with batteries included (a minmal version of Redux+Hooks).

-For small pet projects you don't want to spend time on upgrading a huge dependency tree when you just want a few small components, this is a perfect alternative.
-It has a minimal implementation where you can solve the basic needs.
-Render a couple of components.
-Updating state and fetching data from external API:s.
+For small projects you don't want to spend time on upgrading a huge dependency tree when you just have a few JSX components.
+Pureact has a minimal implementation where you can solve the basic needs.
+Render a couple of components, updating state and fetching data from external API:s.
 In a few years when you want to update your code you will not need to go through a huge list of dependencies - Pureact only has one dependency.

 ## Get started